-Welcome to Quitman County, Mississippi Genealogy & History Network.
-Our purpose is to provide visitors with free resources for genealogical and / or historical research.
+Welcome to the Quitman County Mississippi Genealogy & History Network website providing free information to genealogical and historical researchers.

 Quitman County is located in the Delta Region of Mississippi.
-Quitman County was formed on February 1, 1877 and was named for Mississippi Governor John A. Quitman (photo), who served as Governor from 1835-1836 and from 1850-1851.
+Quitman County was formed on February 1, 1877 and was named for Mississippi Governor John A. Quitman, who served as Governor from 1835-1836 and from 1850-1851.
 The Coldwater River runs through the county.

 In 1852, Thomas B. Hill bought a large tract of land from the State including the area of present day Marks, MS and cleared a large plantation of over 5,000 acres.
 He built a fine brick home overlooking the Coldwater.
 At this time steamboats traveled up the Yazoo, the Tallahatchie, the Coldwater and Moore Bayou.
 The site became known as “Hill’s Landing.”